 João Branco + Paula del Río

-The post work ended the daily commutes and freed the city, which focused on the quality of life and space of all forms of leisure.
+Post-work ended the daily commutes and freed the city, which focused on the quality of life and space of all forms of leisure.
 Post-work valued time and energy, which drastically altered the organization of life.
-The post-job praised the intangible, comfort, interests, community, sharing, family,sports,reading, debate, intensifying as activities and the possibilities of choice from isolation to social encounter.
-The post-work multiplied as life options, faded as it enters between work and leisure, between natural and built.
-The post-work democratized the centrality and the possibility of choosing between the urban and the suburban, individually differentiated.
-Maia understood these possibilities, structuring herself how to embrace.
+The post-work praised the intangible, comfort, interests, community, sharing, family,sports,reading, debate, intensifying as activities and the possibilities of choice from isolation to social encounter.
+The post-work multiplied life options, faded borders between work and leisure, between natural and built.
+The post-work democratized the centrality and made possible the choice between the urban and the suburban, clearly differentiated.
+Maia understood these possibilities, structuring itself to embrace it.

 From a critical reading of the existing, as a material record of building intelligence, it has advanced towards density and verticalism through a biological and thermodynamic approach.
-Unexpected sources of physical pleasure sprang up in an urban form that materialized as a device that uses, blocks, or releases the energy flows it intersects.
-The new city, rich in spatial proposals, stands as a climate mediator, which generates a variety of microclimates and promotes somatic reactions.
-Convection, radiation, conduction, evaporation and pressure are the new tools of design that expand the limits of comfort, in an increased symbiosis with natural.
-A multidisciplinary approach brought together architecture, biology, physics, physiology, geography, orology, in an expansion of the idea of sustainability to the domain of science and technology.
+Unexpected sources of physical pleasure sprang up in an urban form that materialized as a device that blocks, uses, or releases the energy flows it intersects.
+The new city, rich in spatial proposals, stands as a climate mediator, generating a variety of microclimates and promoting somatic reactions.
+Convection, radiation, conduction, evaporation and pressure act as design tools that expand the limits of comfort in an increased symbiosis with nature.
+A multidisciplinary approach brought together architecture, biology, physics, physiology, geography and orology to expand the idea of sustainability to the domain of science and technology.